ontopic-vkg/destination-tutorial/mapping.md

 data:municipalities/{istat} geo:defaultGeometry data:geo/municipalities/{istat}.
 data:municipalities/{istat} schema:geo data:geo/municipalities/{istat} .
 ```
 Note: To map data properties, we use the data directly from table by using the column names.
 For the object properties, we create an unique IRI to identify the object.
-If an object has associated data properties, they will then be defined separately as you can see in the next mapping entry.
+If an object has associated data properties, they will then be defined separately as we will see in the next mapping entry.

 Let us now add the other mapping entries by clicking on create: